 - Default WAF policy—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect your Adobe Commerce web applications from a wide range of attacks, including injection attacks, malicious inputs, cross-site scripting, data exfiltration, HTTP protocol violations, and other OWASP Top Ten security threats.

-- WAF onboarding and enablement—Magento deploys and enables the default WAF policy in your Production environment within 2 to 3 weeks after provisioning is final.
+- WAF onboarding and enablement—Adobe deploys and enables the default WAF policy in your Production environment within 2 to 3 weeks after provisioning is final.

 - Operations and maintenance support—

-- Magento and Fastly set up and manage your logs and alerts for the WAF service.
+- Adobe and Fastly set up and manage your logs and alerts for the WAF service.

-- Magento triages customer support tickets related to WAF service issues that block legitimate traffic as Priority 1 issues.
+- Adobe triages customer support tickets related to WAF service issues that block legitimate traffic as Priority 1 issues.

 - Automated upgrades to the WAF service version ensure immediate coverage for new or evolving exploits.
 See WAF maintenance and upgrades.

-For additional information about maintaining PCI compliance for your stores, see Magento Approach to PCI compliance.
+For additional information about maintaining PCI compliance for your stores, see Magento’s Approach to PCI compliance.

 Enabling the WAF

-Before you can use the WAF service, all external traffic to your Cloud for Adobe Commerce project must route through the Fastly service.
+Before you can use the WAF service, all external traffic to your Adobe Commerce on cloud infrastructure project must route through the Fastly service.
 See Set up Fastly.

 How it works